Description

 MaxDuration:

-• The maximum time in days below previous high water mark over 5 years of Vanguard Financials ETF is 528 days, which is higher, thus worse compared to the benchmark SPY (488 days) in the same period.
+• Looking at the maximum days below previous high of 528 days in the last 5 years of Vanguard Financials ETF, we see it is relatively greater, thus worse in comparison to the benchmark SPY (488 days)

-• Compared with SPY (488 days) in the period of the last 3 years, the maximum days under water of 528 days is higher, thus worse.
+• Compared with SPY (488 days) in the period of the last 3 years, the maximum days under water of 528 days is larger, thus worse.

 AveDuration: